Reading Curriculum Vision

 At Horton Kirby CE Primary School, reading is given top priority and is a key driver for our curriculum.

 Children are taught the skills to become competent, fluent readers with the ability to comprehend a wide range of texts in order to develop knowledge of themselves, their community and the diverse world in which they live.
+Children are exposed to high-quality texts and develop understanding of new and varied vocabulary.
 We provide opportunities for children to gain knowledge across the curriculum; and to establish an appreciation and love of reading for pleasure.

-From EYFS, children read phonically decodable books associated with the sound they are working on within class.
+From EYFS, children read phonically decodable books which are carefully matched to each child’s secure phonic knowledge in reading words, to include tricky words.
 Once children are reading confidently and showing signs of developing fluency, they move on to the Accelerated Reader programme.
 Reading books and texts are accurately matched to pupil ability, being graded with a ZPD (Zone of Proximal Development) to ensure clear progression of skills and appropriate challenge for all children.
 A wide and diverse range of texts are provided in school so we can engage all abilities and foster a love of reading, including High Interest Low Reading Age for KS2 children.

 Class texts are linked to cross curricular topics to ensure reading is embedded across the curriculum.
 Our inviting library and classroom reading areas offer a choice of genres as well as topic-themed books, books from different cultures and diversity to promote reading and research in all subjects.